isThatAFife/Musashi-Miyamoto/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 - - -

+## Testing

+Testing was ongoing throughout the entire build of the website.
+I used Chrome developer tools extensively during development to troubleshoot issues.

+### W3C Validator

+### Solved Bugs

+1. On some screen sizes the header would overlap with the content meant to be displayed at the top of the screen.
+I found a thread on Stack Overflow that recommended adding a transparent border the same size as the header to the top of each of my sections.
+This seemed to fix the issue.
+2.

+### Known Bugs

+### Testing User Stories

+### Lighthouse